KVOM (AM): History

 In 1977, Morrilton Broadcasting Company made formal application to the FCC for an FM broadcast station to operate at 3000 watts, located at 101.7 MHz.
 The construction permit was granted in 1979 but in the meantime it was decided that a move to a different location with larger facilities would be feasible.
 Morrilton Broadcasting Company acquired property on Highway 113 West and built new facilities for both AM and FM broadcasting with the tower also moved to the new site.
 In July 1980, KVOM AM-FM began broadcasting from the location (where the stations are still located today).

 Over the next three years, Stan Willis took over a large part of the managerial duties of KVOM, and upon the death of his father in January 1984, became president of Morrilton Broadcasting Company and General Manager of KVOM.
 In 1988, he was elected president of the Arkansas Broadcasters Association.

 In 1995, the Willis family sold the radio stations to a new partnership, KVOM, Inc., consisting of principals Linda Cate and Francis Harp and station employees Nichols, Bailey and Rich Moellers.

 The following information was taken from corporate records of KVOM, Inc. and from the "History" link of River Valley Radio's website (also written by the author of this article):

 Harp was manager of the station at that time (and also served as president of the Arkansas Broadcasters Association during her tenure as manager).
-The principals had other broadcasting interests around Arkansas - including River Valley Radio Group, LLC, formed when they acquired three Russellville/Dardanelle stations, KWKK-FM, KCJC-FM and KCAB-AM.
+The principals had other broadcasting interests around Arkansas - including River Valley Radio Group, LLC, formed when they acquired three Russellville/Dardanelle stations, KWKK-FM, KCJC-FM and KCAB.
 They put those together with an FM license in Atkins, Arkansas, and successfully obtained the construction permit from the FCC in April 1998.
 That station eventually became KVLD-FM.

 Moellers became station manager of KVOM AM-FM in 2000.
 The KVOM stations were purchased (along with the other River Valley Radio stations) in June 2003 by Max Media, LLC, based in Virginia Beach, Virginia.
 Management of the two operations was eventually consolidated and Moellers became manager of the current cluster.
 In January 2014, ownership transferred to East Arkansas Broadcasters.
 KVOM-AM, KVOM-FM and KVLD-FM (now KCON-FM) became EAB of Morrilton, LLC and Moellers was named Market Manager.
 The remaining stations in the cluster, KCJC-FM, KWKK-FM and KCAB became EAB of Russellville, LLC.